lcnetdev/marc2bibframe2/README.md

   `http://id.loc.gov/vocabulary/organizations/dlc`.
 This will be empty by default, resulting in no source property being defined.

+- `localfield` - if true, process fields that are local to the Library of Congress records.
+Right now, the only field affected is the 859.

 - `pGenerationDatestamp` - a value to be used as the datestamp for the bf:generationProcess property for the Work AdminMetadata.
 Defaults to the current date/time if the EXSLT `date:date-time()` function is